 No, the IRONCLAD system self-calibrates a baseline.
 Once that’s set, only sensitivity adjustment is needed.
 The system is a plug-and-play system that requires power, sensor inputs, and relay outputs and works!

-The Ironclad system works: It detects only sharp frequency vibrations generated by cutting, climbing, or jumping the fence.
-Vibrations caused by wind, rain, and small animals are usually long-wave, low-frequency vibrations that would not be picked up by the system.
+The IRONCLAD system works: It detects only sharp frequency vibrations generated by cutting, climbing, or jumping the fence.
+Vibrations caused by wind, rain, and small animals are usually long-wave, low-frequency vibrations that the system would not pick up.

 It’s the difference between tapping or climbing the fence, which will get detected, vs. pushing on the fence like the wind that won’t.